Descent098/compsci/compsci-kb/programming/Data Structures (TODO).md

 ...

 ## Trees
-This is a computer science concept that comes up **a lot**.
+This is a computer science concept that comes up **a lot** (the math term is [graph theory](https://www.youtube.com/watch?v=LFKZLXVO-Dg)).
 The basics are that a graph/tree is a collection of nodes that are linked together.
 Nodes can represent anything, but usually they represent an object in a hierarchy.
 A hierarchy is just a fancy name for a structure that shows categories that are related in some way to all of the categories beneath them.
 This means tree's will have a "starting point" from which the other Nodes flow from (called the root).
 For example when talking about a location you might have a hierarchy that looks like this:

 ```mermaid
 flowchart TD